 - Safe crowdfunding practices that keep donor protection in mind.
 This means encrypting credit card data, using an up-to-date SSL certificate, and having a refund guarantee.

-- Free fundraising with a 0% platform fee.
+- Fundraising with no cost to start a fundraiser.
 In most cases, you will still need to pay a small percentage fee for payment processing, no matter the platform.

 - A crowdfunding site specifically designed for your fundraiser.
 Some sites are better suited for personal fundraising, while others are geared toward community projects and charities.